Health Benefits Of Lime Essential Oil: Curing Scurvy

 What to do: Making the oil infusion is really quite simple and shouldn’t take you longer than an afternoon.

-Once the time has elapsed, pour the oil through the cheesecloth or muslin filter into your plastic container or glass jar.
+Once the time has gone by, you can use the cheesecloth of muslin to strain the oil and filter into your plastic container or glass jar.
 Then add the lime trimming and Kaffir leaves or lemongrass to the container and seal tightly.
 You can store this in a cool dry place like a cupboard or a pantry.
 The oil lasts up to two weeks, so be sure to use it before then.

 Benefits of Lime Essential oil for Hair Use